ryrob30/mobile-services.en/help/using/acquisition-main/c-marketing-links-builder/t-create-edit-adobe-links/t-create-edit-adobe-links.md

 # Create or edit marketing links{#create-or-edit-marketing-links}

-You can create or edit marketing links to provide deep linking to your mobile app or your website.
-For more information, see [Universal links and app links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).
+You can create or edit Marketing Links to provide deep linking to your mobile app or your website.
+For more information, see [Apple Universal Links and Android App Links](/help/using/c-manage-app-settings/c-mob-confg-app/c-universal-app-links.md).

 1. In your app, in the left navigation pane, expand **[!UICONTROL Acquisition]** and click **[!UICONTROL Marketing Link Builder]**.
 1. Complete one of the following tasks:

-    * To create a marketing link, click **[!UICONTROL Create New]**.
+    * To create a Marketing Link, click **[!UICONTROL Create New]**.
     * To edit a link, click the link's name in the **[!UICONTROL Title]** column.

 1. Type information in the following fields:

     * **[!UICONTROL Marketing Link Name]**:

-      (**Required**) Specify a descriptive name for your marketing link.
+      (**Required**) Specify a descriptive name for your Marketing Link.
 The name displays only on the Marketing Links page in the Adobe Mobile Services UI.
 A descriptive name helps you or others in your organization quickly find a specific link and can provide insight into its purpose.

     * **[!UICONTROL Unique Tracking Code]**: